The Trade Desk is Worth $62 Per Share. Here's Why. - 7investing 7investing

 • Global Ad Spend can be classified into five categories: Digital, TV, Print, Out of Home (billboards), and Radio.

-• At the very top-line, I forecast Total Global Ad Spend will grow 6% in 2024 and be mid-single-digits for most years.
-It will gradually decline to 3% and hit $1.6 trillion by 2038.
+• I forecast Total Global Ad Spend will grow 6% in 2024 and remain mid-single-digits for most years.
+It will gradually decline to 3%, hitting $1.6 trillion by 2038.
 That’s an overall compound annual growth rate of 4.6% per year during my 15 year forecast.

-• Digital Ad Spend will be the fastest-growing category, growing at a consolidated 10% in 2024 and moderately slowing to 4% by 2038.
+• Digital Ad Spend will be the fastest-growing category, growing at 10% in 2024 and moderately slowing to 4% by 2038.

-That fast-growing Digital Ad Spend category is the most interesting for the purposes of this discussion.
-It can be further broken down into five sub-segments:
+That fast-growing Digital Ad Spend category is the most interesting for this discussion, and it can be further broken down into five sub-segments:

 1. Walled Gardens (29% of total Global Ad Spend in 2023) – Owned & operated sites like Facebook or YouTube, where the company sets the pricing and collects all of the advertising revenue.

-2. Open Programmatic (10%) – Platforms like The Trade Desk and DSPs that place ads on other publishers’ sites and collect a % fee for doing so.
+2. Open Programmatic (10%) – Platforms like The Trade Desk that place ads on other publishers’ sites and collect a take rate fee for doing so.

-3. Search – (23%) – Search platforms like Google or Microsoft’s Bing where ads are paid for companies to appear in search results
+3. Search – (23%) – Search platforms like Google or Bing where paid ads are for companies to appear in search results.

-4. Reservations (1%) – Direct placements into publishers’ inventory with agreed upon pricing & duration
+4. Reservations (1%) – Direct placements into publishers’ inventory with agreed upon pricing and duration

 5. All Other (1%) – Not accounted for in any of the above.